-Once you have the line open, catch up with the lead.
-It’s been 6 months or more — change is guaranteed.
+Once you have the line open, talk about what’s new with them.
+It’s been a few months since your last contact — change is guaranteed.
 Ask soft, business-related questions in a quick email; or, if you think the phone will elicit a better response, pick it up and call them.

 In either case, listen for things like expressed needs, frustrations with a current solution, and their general demeanor — i.e. are they annoyed that you’ve contacted them?

 7. Fill them in with your own progress